Categories

 There are days when I am just thinking WOW.
 I feel awesome.
 Because for the most part, I do.
 I am not going back to that old picture ever again.
 EVER.
 I realized over the past year that what started this change was not simply the divorce itself legally, but it was rewriting my narrative and writing down the story of what I believed.
 When you write your truth to power you change your life.

-Inserting my story in my legal file affected all aspects of my divorce process, most importantly, my emotional well-being.
+Writing my story for my personal and legal file affected all aspects of my divorce process, legally, financially, and most importantly, my emotional well-being.

 Share this post with women you know who are divorcing.